scm-manager/scm-review-plugin/docs/en/working-with-prs/index.md

 An open pull request can be converted to a draft pull request using the edit function.
 When converting to a draft, the approvals by users are deleted.

 ### Reject a pull request
-If a reviewer thinks that a pull request should not be merged, he can reject it.
+If a reviewer thinks that a pull request should not be merged, they can reject it.
 That should happen in coordination with the author.
-It is not possible to reopen a rejected pull request.
-Instead a new pull request has to be opened.
+You can reopen a rejected pull request at any time.

 ### Merge a pull request
 If a pull request can be merged, the changes can be applied in different ways after clicking the button "Merge Pull Request":